The Cotswolds: What the Postcards Don't Tell You

 - Chipping Campden to Stanton (9 miles): Rolling hills, classic Cotswold stone villages, views across the Vale of Evesham.
 Moderate difficulty.

 - Painswick to Cooper's Hill (6 miles): Passes through beech woodlands and the Devil's Chimney rock formation.
-The Cheese Rolling site if you're there in late May.

 - Bath to Cold Ashton (8 miles): Dramatic views over Bath and the Somerset countryside.
 Steep in places.